-The start of 2020 showed how two of our collaborators have used the digital reconstructions we have developed to make new scientific discoveries.
+At the start of 2020 two of our collaborators used the digital reconstructions we have developed to make new scientific discoveries.
 Working with scientists at the Hebrew University of Jerusalem, together, we formulated a unique analytical approach to the challenge of reducing the complexity of neuron models while retaining their key input/output functions and their computational capabilities.
 ‘Neuron_Reduce’ is a new computational tool that provides the scientific community with a straightforward capability to simplify complex neuron models of any cell type and still faithfully preserve its input-output properties while significantly reducing simulation run-time.
 Meanwhile, an international research collaboration with the Florey Institute, has uncovered evidence that a common neurotransmitter can selectively regulate the excitability of neurons.

 Click here to read more about the achievements and the BBP timeline.